alecpm/opsworks-web-python/plone_buildout/README.md

 ### Plone Instances Application

-Add a new application with type `Other` and short name 'plone_instances' (or whatever you set `"plone_instances": "app_name"` to in the Stack JSON).
+Add a new application with type `Other` and short name 'plone_instances' (or the name specified under `"plone_instances":
+"app_name"` to in the Custom JSON for the stack).
 Set the repository type, url and credentials.
-It's important to note that the key entered here will be used by any submodule or mr.developer requests, so it must provide access to all repos relevant to the application.
+It's important to note that the SSH key entered here will be used by any submodule or mr.developer requests, so it must provide access to all repositories required for the application.
+Github does not allow a single "deploy key" to be used for multiple repositories, so I recommend creating a new GitHub user with read-only access to all required repositories and providing an SSH key for that user.

-You may provide application specific configuration via the Stack JSON.
+You may provide application specific configuration via the stack Custom JSON.
 Under the `"deploy": app_name` key.
 Properties you may wish to set
 include:

   * `os_packages`: Any required packages to be installed via apt
   * `buildout_extends`: An array of additional extends files to use (e.g. `["cfg/sources.cfg"]`)
-  * `buildout_parts_to_include`: An array of additional parts to include (e.g. `["celery"]`)
+  * `buildout_parts_to_include`: An array of additional parts to include (e.g. `["mycustompart"]`)
-  * `buildout_init_commands`: An array of additional (non-instance) commands for supervisor to control (e.g. `[{"name": "celeryd", "cmd": "bin/celeryd", "args": "console"}]`)
+  * `buildout_init_commands`: An array of additional (non-instance) commands for supervisor to control (e.g. `[{"name": "mydaemon", "cmd": "bin/mydaemon", "args": "console"}]`)
-  * `environment`: A mapping of environment variables to include in the buildout
+  * `environment`: A mapping of environment variables to include in the buildout and supervisor
   * `buildout_cache_archives`: An array with tgz archives to be fetched and expanded at a specific path (e.g. a cache of eggs or downloads, to speedup the initial build).
 Example: `[{"url" : "https://url.to/plone-5.0-eggs.tgz", "path" : "shared/eggs", "user": "me", "password": "secret"}]`
-  * `always_build_on_deploy`: Always run buildout on a deploy action, even if neither the buildout repo nor the config file changed.
-This is necessary if you use mr.developer in your buildout in order to pull in code changes in the deploy step.
+  * `always_build_on_deploy`: Always run buildout on a deploy action, even if neither the buildout repo nor the config file has changed.
+This is necessary to update packages when  you use mr.developer in your buildout.
+Otherwise the deploy will not re-run the buildout unless the buildout repository has changed.
+  * `symlink_before_migrate`: A mapping of directories to link from the shared directory to the buildout directory in the deployment so their contents persist across deployments.
+If you use `mr.developer` you'll probably want to use `{"src" : "src"}`.
+  * `purge_before_symlink`: An array of directories in the buildout to remove before creating symlinks to shared.
+For `mr.developer` based buildouts, you'll want `['src']`.
+  * `create_dirs_before_symlink`: An array of directories in the shared directory to create before symlinking.
+For `mr.developer` based buildouts, you'll also want `['src']`.

 See documentation for opsworks_deploy_python documentation for more info on specific deploy options available.

 ### Zeoserver Application

-Same as above but give your application the short name `zeoserver`.
+Same as above but give your application the short name `zeoserver` (or the name specified under `"plone_zeoserver": "app_name"` in the Custom JSON for the stack).
+You will generally want to set the same Custom JSON configuration for this layer as for the instances layer, to ensure the zeoserver has access to the same os/python settings.

 ### Solr Application

-Same as above but give your application the short name `solr` (or whatever you set `"plone_solr": "app_name"` to in the Stack JSON).
+Same as above but give your application the short name `solr` (or the name specified under `"plone_solr": "app_name"` to in the Custom JSON for the stack).
+You will not generally need to provide any Custom JSON configuraiton for this application.

 ## Running Instances